ozzShpigel/MicroserviceDemo/README.md

 - :sparkle: Using `Rabbitmq` for `Event Driven Architecture` between our microservices.
 - :sparkle: Using `CQRS` implementation with `MediatR` library.
 - :sparkle: Using `Fluent Validation` and a `Validation Pipeline Behaviour` on top of `MediatR`.
-- :sparkle: Using `Docker-Compose` and `Kubernetes` for our deployment mechanism.
+- :sparkle: Using `Docker-Compose` for our deployment mechanism.

 ## Plan